Contemporary Northern California landscape paintings —

 The Holton Studio Print Gallery

-Beautiful signed and editioned block prints by Yoshiko Yamamoto, and Edward S. Curtis photogravures by Mountain Hawk Prints.
+Beautiful signed and editioned block prints by Yoshiko Yamamoto and Henry Evans, Edward S. Curtis photogravures by Mountain Hawk Prints, and 19th century Japanese prints.
 View…

 Kevin's preferred subjects are small intimate details of the landscape, rather than broad vistas, inspired often by the glowing effects of grasses and foliage illuminated from behind in the late afternoon or early morning.

-Our only pastel artist, Bill Cone has been painting landscapes for the last 2 decades.
-When he's not at his day job doing lighting studies at Pixar, he's often in the East Bay hills, with yearly pack trips into the Sierra Nevada.
+Bill Cone has been painting landscapes for over 25 years, often in the East Bay hills, with yearly pack trips into the Sierra Nevada.
 Bill impresses one and all with his extraordinary ability to capture the play of light.

 This Marin County painter, working both in plein air as well as in the studio, has developed an exceptionally astute eye for the varieties of light of northern California.